MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 :::image type="content" source="./media/projects-report/pbir-error-blocking.png" alt-text="Screenshot of prompt PBIR blocking error.":::

 Errors such as an invalid schema or missing required properties are considered blocking errors.
-This can be easily identified by opening the file in Visual Studio Code and inspecting the schema errors.
+Those can be easily identified by opening the file in Visual Studio Code and inspecting the schema errors.

 **Non-blocking errors** don't prevent Power BI Desktop from opening the report and are automatically resolved.